How to look after your new kitten

 a.
 Most kittens carry roundworms.
 The eggs of these worms are not visible.
 They can be eliminated using a complete worm tablet recommended by your vet.

 b.
-We recommend every two weeks, worming tablets up until 3 months of age followed by monthly worming until 6 months.
+We recommend worming every 2 weeks until 3 months old.
+Followed by monthly worming until 6 months.
 At 6 months the dosing frequency may change depending on your cat’s lifestyle.

 c.
 We can best advise you what the recommended dosing guidelines for your cat are.